Kunchanapalli

-Kunchanapalli is a village in Guntur district of the Indian state of Andhra Pradesh.
-It is located in Tadepalle mandal part of Mangalagiri Tadepalle Municipal Corporation part of Guntur revenue division.
+Kunchanapalli is a Southern suburb of Vijayawada in the Indian state of Andhra Pradesh. part of Mangalagiri Tadepalle Municipal Corporation part of Guntur revenue division.

 Geography

 Kunchanapalli is located at 16.4500°N 80.6167°E. It has an average elevation of 5 meters (19 feet).

 Government and politics

 Kunchanapalli gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The ward members are headed by a Sarpanch.
 The village forms a part of Andhra Pradesh Capital Region and is under the jurisdiction of APCRDA.